What's a place plan?

 - To develop a clear picture and understanding of the place plan area

 - To identify and prioritise infrastructure needs within the place plan area

 - To identify lead partners, supporting partners, and funding opportunities (where possible) to deliver those infrastructure needs

 - To feed in to the Strategic Infrastructure Implementation Plan for the county as a whole

 - To feed in to our corporate and service plans

-Place Plans are reviewed regularly and as such, are ‘live’ documents informed by conversations with town and parish councils, and with infrastructure and service providers.
+Place plans are reviewed regularly, and are therefore ‘live’ documents informed by conversations with town and parish councils, and with infrastructure and service providers.